Trinity NDT WeldSolutions Private Limited

 NADCAP Aerospace Trinity NDT India

-NDT Level I, Level II Examinations for Certification as per SNT TC 1A of ASNT
+NDT Examinations for Level I & II Certification: Complete Guide as per ASNT SNT TC 1A 2024

 Questions, exam pattern, daily assessments and passing marks for Certification

-Once they finish the course, the trainees must take exams to get their NDT certification.
+Once an trainee finishes the Level I, II certification course, he/she must take NDT examinations to get their certification.
 A Level III examiner will be responsible for giving these exams, following the rules we have.
-These exams for Level I, II certification are held at our institute, thanks to a ASNT Level III examiner approved by the company, and they follow the guidelines from SNT TC 1A and the employer’s written practice.
+These NDT examinations for Level I, II certification are held at our institute at Bangalore in India.
+ASNT Level III examiners are approved by the company, and they follow the guidelines from SNT TC 1A and the employer’s written practice.

 The trainees should follow the recommendations in ASNT SNT TC 1A and our Written Practice when taking these exams.
 We’ll have tests after every NDT training course to make sure our students have learned what they need to.
-They should be able to do testing correctly and have good knowledge.
+They should be able to do testing correctly and should have sound knowledge about the principles and procedures.

-What kind of examination one has to take for Level I, II Certification?
+What kind of NDT examinations one has to take for Level I, II Certification?

 General examination is a closed book type examination.
 Each question carries one mark and no negative marking.